yren24/MINTNN/README.md

 This should create the `data/mof/` and `data/ld50/` directories shown above.
 The application scripts use these compact feature family names directly: `PH`, `PL`, `CA`, `EIC`, and `FPRC`.

-For LD50, `EIC` denotes the element-interactive curvature family.
-The dispatcher automatically selects the final EIC encoding used by each architecture: ANN and CTNN use the bidirectional EIC encoding, while CNN and SNN use the single-direction EIC encoding.

 To verify a downloaded feature package before training: